Last Updated on April 21, 2023 by Freddy Reyes

 defaults write com.apple.TextEdit NSShowAppCentricOpenPanelInsteadOfUntitledFile -bool false

-Then, quit and reopen TextEdit to apply the changes.
+After running the command, quit and reopen TextEdit to see the changes.

 defaults delete -g NSShowAppCentricOpenPanelInsteadOfUntitledFile